 - Pack sunscreen!
 Many hikes are outside in the heat and direct sunlight, so sunscreen is necessary!

 - Always make sure you have enough gas!
+One way to ruin your 7-day Glacier National Park itinerary is to get stuck without gas!

 - Plan for it to take time to get to places.
 You’re driving through the mountains, so just know that it’ll likely take time to get to your destination.
 For instance, from where we stayed in East Glacier to the Grinnell Glacier Trail, it was about 1 hour and 15 minutes.